coolaj86/json-storage-js/README.md

 JsonStorage
 ====

-A light, sensible, abstraction for DOMStorage (such as localStorage).
+A light, sensible abstraction for DOMStorage (such as localStorage).

 Installation
 ===